VantaInc/vanta-mcp-server/README.md

 - Returns details about each risk scenario's status, inherent & residual risk score, treatment plan, and more.
 - Filterable by risk category (Access Control, Cryptography, Privacy, and many others).

+### Integration Management

+- List all connected integrations in your Vanta account (AWS, Azure, GCP, Snyk, etc.)
+- Get detailed information about specific integrations and their configurations
+- View integration resource kinds and connection status
+- Monitor which integrations are actively connected to your instance
+- List resource types (kinds) that integrations can monitor (S3Bucket, CloudwatchLogGroup, etc.)
+- Get detailed information about specific resource types and their properties
+- List all infrastructure resources discovered by integrations
+- Access detailed resource information including metadata, compliance status, and configuration

+### Vendor Management

+- List all vendors in your Vanta account for vendor risk management
+- Get detailed vendor information including contact details and website URLs
+- Access vendor risk assessment status and compliance information
+- Manage vendor relationships and due diligence tracking
+- View all documents associated with vendors for compliance purposes
+- Access security findings and risk assessment results for vendors
+- Review history of security assessments and due diligence activities
+- Get detailed information about specific vendor security reviews
+- Access supporting documentation and reports for security assessments

 ### Multi-Region Support

 - US, EU, and AUS regions with region-specific API endpoints